mongodb/docs/content/restore-replica-set-from-backup.md

 [tags]
 mongodb = "product"
 +++
+# Restore a Replica Set from MongoDB Backups

 This procedure outlines the process for taking MongoDB data and restoring that data into a new [*replica set*](#term-replica-set).
 Use this approach